African hip-hop: Zambia

-In 2007, The Hip Hop Foundation of Zambia was formed, as a registered arts and culture organization.
+In 2007, The Hip-Hop Foundation of Zambia was formed, as a registered arts and culture organization.
 The organization was formed and registered under the Zambia Association of Musicians as a group member.
 ZAM is registered under the Zambian National Arts Council.

-Zambian rappers Slap Dee and Macky 2 are widely considered the most popular vernacular Hip Hop artists in Zambia.
+Zambian rappers Slap Dee and Macky 2 are widely considered the most popular vernacular Hip-Hop artists in Zambia.
 Zone Fam formed in 2007 and gained popularity in 2011 when they released their debut album single "Shaka Zulu On Em".
 In November 2013 they released "Contolola" which gained the number one position on the Afribizcharts.

 Zimbabwe

-Zimbabwe hip hop music has been a big hit to the young people of Zimbabwe, through the rise of amazing artists like the late Calvin who sang with South African rapper Cassper Nyovest and the Changamire Hip Hop award winner Holy Ten who collaborated the Nasty C from South Africa.
-Bulawayo born rappers like POY and Naborth Rizzla played a big role in the growth of rap music in Zimbabwe through running tours around colleges and Universities.
-Victoria Falls City also has a huge hip hop movement with big promoters like Mordcai Ngazah and Brighton Musaidzi creating amazing platforms like their Victoria Falls News weekly newspaper and Umclulo an African Hip Hop Magazine and strictly hip hop radio station.
+Zimbabwe hip-hop music has been popular with young Zimbabweans, through the rise of amazing artists like the late Calvin, who sang with South African rapper Cassper Nyovest and Changamire Hip-Hop award winner Holy Ten, who collaborated with the Nasty C from South Africa.
+Bulawayo born rappers like POY and Naborth Rizzla played a prominent role in the growth of rap music in Zimbabwe through running tours around colleges and Universities.
+Victoria Falls City also has a huge hip-hop movement with big promoters like Mordcai Ngazah and Brighton Musaidzi creating amazing platforms like their Victoria Falls News weekly newspaper and Umclulo, an African Hip-Hop Magazine and hip-hop radio station.

-Hip Hop and civil rights in Africa
+Hip-Hop and civil rights in Africa

 Rap has been used as a form of political protest in Africa since it reached the continent.
 Fela Kuti is legendary in Africa for being one of the first artists to use rap to critique the government.
 Since then, a large majority of rappers in Africa have followed in his footsteps.
 Rappers in Africa are often responsible for political change.
 For example, Keur Gui, a popular rap group in Africa helped to lead the Y'en a Marre movement in Senegal.
 They played a large role in getting thousands of Senegalese citizens to vote and make sure President Wade did not serve a third term.

-Because hip hop in Africa has such a large impact on politics, many countries have begun censorship of rap.
+Because hip-hop in Africa has such a large impact on politics, many countries have begun censorship of rap.
 However, banned artists often gain popularity as listening to them is seen as a form of protest and rebellion.

 Rapper PilAto for example, was arrested for participating in protests when he accused future member of the ruling party in Zambia of stealing state resources in 2017, in one of his songs.